-A visit to the Viking site at Wood Quay where excavations are underway ahead of the building of civic offices on the site.
+A visit to the Viking site at Wood Quay where excavations are underway ahead of the building of civic offices.

 In 1980 the programme 'Sense of Excellence' examined the neglect and destruction of Irish heritage with a visit to the Viking site at Wood Quay, Dublin.

 This site was one of the richest Viking sites in the world.
 However, during the 1970s it was a site of much public debate as plans were afoot to build civic offices on the site.
 The 'Save Wood Quay' campaign was one of the most intense mobilisations of public opposition on a subject of cultural heritage in the history of the state.

 Throughout the State, since its foundation, we desecrated and preserved, built well and badly, shown loving care as well as terrible indifference.